“Well now, there’s legends and then there’s

 More than any other works of fiction, except for fairy tales and mythological narratives, Visionary Fiction makes use of spiritual and psychological archetypes, as well as material symbolism to work on the subconscious in an attempt to bring realization of spiritual truths to the level of consciousness.
 For my generation (60+) of spiritual travelers it is tempting to think, “Ah, I have it now,” and then tell younger generations what they need to know of this special wisdom in order to “get it”.
 I would rather approach the wisdom of the scabbard and sword with an attitude of, “I’ve got a piece of the puzzle that I want to share”.
 Then it’s up to future generations to expand and develop it further to fit their needs and times.

 Very little of this world has the staying power of mythology.
 This is due to its archetypal nature, which is found, as Jung points out, in the collective unconscious of humanity, and is therefore salient to all cultures.
 Archetypes are primal, such as the great mother/father, warrior, hero, fool, and purer (the eternal male child).
 Primal archetypes are reinvented and cast in different cultural stories throughout the ages.
-In western mythology, none is arguably more powerful and pervasive than … Continue reading
+In western mythology, none is arguably more powerful and … Continue reading